yuvalmGS/gigaspaces-wiki-jekyll/xap97/custom-authentication.markdown

 }
 {% endhighlight %}

+{% info %}
-{% infosign %} Note that when using the custom credentials provider from the UI or CLI, it is instantiated via the default constructor and initialized via the `initialize(properties)` method.
+Note that when using the custom credentials provider from the UI or CLI, it is instantiated via the default constructor and initialized via the `initialize(properties)` method.
+{%endinfo%}

 ## Usage